Accredited Career College in Modesto, CA

 Is there job security as a Dental Assistant?

 The dental field is growing at a rapid pace.
 U.S. News and World Report ranked Orthodontist and Dentist in the top 5 of the 100 Best Jobs.
 The U.S. Bureau of Labor Statistics projects that the demand for dental assistants will include 19% between 2016 and 2026.
 With more demand for orthodontists and dentists, there are more opportunities for dental assistants and other careers in the dental office.
+As long as people have teeth there will be a need for dental professionals.

 What are the major differences between a dental assistant and a dental hygienist?

 Dental assistants check-in the patient and prepare them for their appointment, while a dental hygienist will work with the patient by cleaning their teeth and checking the mouth for any dental hygiene issues.
+Starting out as a dental assistant is a great first step towards becoming a hygienist.